floaltvater/molblend/README.md

 ## Known issues

+- If parts of Molecules are deleted by hand that shouldn't be (like the Molecule parent, parts of the unit cell, etc. things can break.
+I am working on an operator that tries to fix molecules again if that happens on accident.
 - Since every atom and every bond is its own object, large structures soon slow down the usage of Blender.
 Usability depends on the machine you are on.
   To work with huge structures (like big proteins), look into Bioblender